Screen#

 • clear_row – Clears a row of text.

-• print_at – Prints text at a specific x and y location.
+• print_at – Prints text, numbers, or variable values at a specific x and y coordinate.

-• set_origin – Sets a new origin for printing and drawing.
+• set_origin – Sets the origin used for coordinate-based printing and drawing.

 Draw – Add graphics and images to the screen.